Juneteenth holiday closings

-In observance of Juneteenth, the new state holiday, state and local government offices will be closed on Friday.
+In observance of Juneteenth, the new state holiday, state and local government offices will be closed today.

 The post office, federal offices and banks remain open.